 Master of Music (MM) in Music Theory

-The MM is granted upon successful completion of a program of study, a comprehensive review, and terminal projects appropriate to the student’s field of specialization.
+The Master of Music is granted upon successful completion of a program of study, a comprehensive review, and a terminal project appropriate to the student’s field of specialization.
 Students must earn a minimum of 32 course credits with grades no lower than B− in graduate-level coursework.
 All degree requirements must be completed within five years of the date of matriculation.